Cecilia-Banda/alu-web_react/Webpack/README.md

-This will contain data in web~~pack
+This will contain data in webpack